noeltakacs/javafx-quadratic-equations/README.md

 ## 📠 License

-Quadratic equation calculator is a free and open source software.
+QuadCalc is a free and open source software.

 I very much appreciate any contributions to this project as I encourage you to fork it and build something new!